gis-rpd/pipelines/README.md

   6. read-group id (allowed to be empty)
   7. fastq1 (mandatory)
   8. fastq2 (allowed to be empty)
-- Save the Excel sheet as CSV and run the following script on it:
+- Save the Excel sheet as CSV and run the following to convert it to yaml:
   `tools/sample_conf.py -i <your>.csv -i <your>.yaml`
-  Depending on how you created the CSV file you might want to set the CSV delimiter with `-d`, e.g. `-d ,`
+  Depending on how you created the CSV file you might want to set the CSV delimiter with `-d`, e.g. "`-d ,`"
-- Use the created yaml files as input for the pipeline wrapper (`-c your.yaml`)
+- Use the created yaml file as input for the pipeline wrapper (usually "`-c your.yaml`")

 ## Comments, Questions, Bug reports